samyuktajayaram-stack/Technology-Design-Foundations/README.md

 ### <ins>Blinking external LED<ins>

 I began by first figuring out which leg of the LED was the anode and which was the cathode.
 I didn't want to shortcirucit my LED on the first try.
-I learnt that the longer leg was the anode (+ve) and the cathode was the shorter leg (-ve).
+I found that the longer leg was the anode (+ve) and the cathode was the shorter leg (-ve).

 After this, I needed to find the value of the resistors in my kit.
 I found a great tool online that helped me with this.
 I plugged in the band colours, and it gave me the ohm value of the resistor.
 I didn't end up needing to calculate the value myself.